Tender and juicy pork chops cooked in a skillet, along with a rich and creamy sour cream gravy, for the perfect dinner.

 Tips for juicy pork chops

-Frequently Asked Questions about cooking pork chops
+Frequently Asked Questions about Cooking Pork Chops

 Pork chops are a very lean cut of meat.
 They are loin cuts, meaning they have been cut from both sides of the spine - between the ribcage and the hip.
 These are cut perpendicular to the spine.